In this guide, we will go over the pros and cons of electric scooters.

 This is probably the only real downside that every scooter will have no matter what.

-Even better news, electric battery tech is a very hot field right now.
+Battery technology is advancing rapidly.
 Even Elon Musk is working on providing the world with better batteries.
 It is likely that batteries will only get better.

 10. The best electric scooters are still expensive

 Popular electric scooters cost around $500, which is affordable for most users.

 State-of-the-art models with high performance, long ranges, and all-terrain capability range from $1,200 to $3,500.
 Some custom-made scooters can even cost as much as $10,000.